wp-plugins/sell-digital-downloads/readme.txt

 = Sell Digital Downloads Features =

 * You can upload files easily via WordPress media uploader or your own FTP software
 * You can sell various types of downloads.
-For example: ebooks, photos, music, videos, mp3 etc
+For example: pdf, ebook, photo, music, video, audio, mp3 etc
 * Digital downloads are automatically sent to your customer via email after PayPal payment
 * You can create unlimited products
 * You can also create custom orders